 'Bomb Cyclone' Paralyzes Central U.S., Bringing Snow, Floods And Dangerous Winds

-An intense winter storm — a "bomb cyclone" of snow and wind — has stranded drivers and shut down interstates in the Rockies and Plains regions.
-Colorado's National Guard said Thursday that it has now rescued 75 people and two dogs, after checking on 148 vehicles stuck in the storm.
+An intense winter storm — a "bomb cyclone" of snow and wind — has stranded drivers and shut down interstates in the Rockies and Plains regions of the U.S. Colorado's National Guard said Thursday that it has now rescued 75 people and two dogs, after checking on 148 vehicles stuck in the storm.

 The winter storm has been linked to at least one death.
 The Colorado State Patrol says Cpl.
 Daniel Groves, 52, died on Interstate 76 after being struck by a Volvo whose driver lost control.
 Groves had gotten out of his patrol car to check on another vehicle that had slid off the road, police said.

-Hours earlier, the Colorado State Patrol had reiterated its calls for people to keep off the roads and stay home if at all possible, warning of possible accidents.
+Hours earlier, the Colorado State Patrol had reiterated its calls for people to keep off the roads and stay home if at all possible, warning of the risk of accidents.

 The #StateofCO @USNationalGuard authorized by @GovofCO to activate to help @COEmergency save stranded motorists in Colorado due to #cowx #BombCyclone #Ulmer #bombcyclone2019 @LtGovofCO @COEmergency https://t.co/oJjUkVLUHf pic.twitter.com/zSeLAB5vwy— Colo National Guard (@CONG1860) March 14, 2019

 Many state agencies are making that plea again Thursday, with blizzard conditions predicted over parts of Wyoming, Colorado, Nebraska, North and South Dakota and Minnesota.
-The National Weather Service says the intense weather may have peaked — but it isn't letting up yet.
+The National Weather Service says the intense weather might have peaked — but isn't letting up yet.

 "Travel will remain difficult and life threatening across these areas, with improving conditions Thursday night into Friday as the storm pushes farther off to the northeast," the NWS says.